An Empirical Study and Analysis on Open-Set Semi-Supervised Learning: More experiments on the use of OOD samples

 The quickly advancing field of Self-Supervised Learning \cite{he2020momentum, chen2020improved, chen2020simple, chen2020big, caron2020unsupervised} also motivates us to make better use of OOD samples for better pretrained models.
 We simply choose MoCo \cite{he2020momentum}, a GPU-friendly method to pretrain the model with both $D_L$ and $D_U$.
 The pretrained model is then used to initialize the network for subsequent tasks.

-We perform an ablation study on Tiny ImageNet to better understand how each module works.
+We perform an ablation study on TIN to better understand how each module works.
 We analyze the effect of components in our method and find that each module has an orthogonal contribution to the overall improvements, as is summarized in Table \ref{table:Ours-TIN}.
-We observe that: (1) Adding 90,000 OOD samples to $D_U$ directly could bring about 1$\%$ improvement, and it again verifies the robustness of DACT; (2) Module of style transfer boosts the performance more than 1.5$\%$; Apart from splitting module, it still contributes about 1$\%$ to improvement; Since the splitting module performs in a similar way as another widely-used SSL method Temporal Ensembling \cite{laine2016temporal}, it brings roughly 0.5$\%$ improvement as well; (3) The pretraining module also shows the value of OOD dataset by enhancing performance for about 1.6$\%$ (the detailed setting of pretraining is left to the supplementary material); (4) The combination of all components improves totally 5.8$\%$ and shows great advantage on other open-set SSL methods.
-We measure the distribution gap between $D_L \& D_U$ quantitatively by $mmd_{gap}$ to understand how style-transfer module works.
-As is shown in Table \ref{table:StyleTransMMD}, distribution of unlabeled OOD samples is getting closer to $D_L$ after style transfer, thus model performance is improved.
+We observe that: (1) Adding 90,000 OOD samples to $D_U$ directly could bring about 1$\%$ improvement, and it again verifies the robustness of DACT; (2) Module of style disturbance boosts the performance more than 1.5$\%$; Apart from splitting module, it still contributes about 1$\%$ to improvement; Since the splitting module performs in a similar way as another widely-used SSL method Temporal Ensembling \cite{laine2016temporal}, it brings roughly 0.5$\%$ improvement as well; (3) The pretraining module also shows the value of OOD dataset by enhancing performance for about 1.6$\%$; (4) The combination of all components improves totally 5.8$\%$ and shows great advantage on other open-set SSL methods.